hananzatar2001/CookMate/README.md

 **Shopping List**
 -  It allows the user to add the purchases he needs on this page, with the ability to mark the purchases that have been brought.
+-  ### 🔔 Rahaf – Notifications Screen
+Displays user-specific notifications fetched from Firebase.
+Includes recipe reminders and alerts tailored to the user.

+---

+### ⭐ Favorites Page
+Displays all recipes marked as favorites by the user.
+Users can:
+- View detailed recipe information
+- Remove from favorites
+- Share or set alerts

+---

+### 🔍 Discovery Recipes Page
+Shows recipes fetched from:
+- Spoonacular API
+- User-uploaded recipes from Firebase
+Includes:
+- Search functionality
+- Infinite scrolling to explore more recipes
+- Clean grid layout

+---

+### 🧂 Ingredients Recipe Page
+Displays ingredients for a selected recipe.
+If the recipe is from the API, possible ingredient substitutes are also shown.

+---

+### 📖 Steps Page
+Provides detailed cooking instructions for the selected recipe.
+Structured in a step-by-step format to enhance the cooking experience.

+---

+### 📄 Recipe Details Page
+A full recipe view showing:
+- Image and title
+- Ingredients and instructions
+- Nutritional values (calories, protein, fat, etc.)
+- Option to add the recipe to the meal plan

+---

 **name page**
 -  Recipe explanation: